Hancock (programming language): Background

 Data mining research, including Hancock, grew during the 1990s, as scientific, business, and medical interest in massive data collection, storage, and management increased.
 During the early 1990s, transactional businesses became increasingly interested in data warehousing, which provided storage, query, and management capabilities for the entirety of recorded transactional data.
 Data mining research with a focus on databases became focused on creating efficient data structures and algorithms, particularly for data which was located off of main memory storage, on a disk, for example.
 Padharic Smyth believed that data mining researchers aimed to write algorithms which could scale the massive amounts of data in shorter amounts of time.

 Researchers at AT&T Labs, including Corinna Cortes, pioneered the Hancock programming language from 1998 to 2004.
 Hancock, a C-based domain specific programming language, was intended to make program code for computing signatures from large transactional data streams easier to read and maintain, thus serving as an improvement over the complex data mining programs written in C. Hancock also managed issues of scale for data mining programs.

 The data streams Hancock programs analyzed were intended to handle hundreds of millions of signatures daily, ideally suited for transactions like telephone calls, credit card purchases, or website requests.
 At the time Hancock was developed, this data were usually amassed for billing or security purposes, and increasingly, to analyze how transactors behaved.
 Data mining can also be useful for identifying atypical patterns in transactor data.
 In regards to anti-terrorist activities, data mining’s assistance in pattern-finding can help find links between terrorist suspects, through funding or arms transfers, for example.

-Data stream applications also include network monitoring, financial monitoring, such as security derivative pricing, prescription drug effect monitoring, and e-commerce.
+Data stream applications also include network monitoring, financial monitoring, such as credit card purchases, prescription drug effect monitoring, and e-commerce.
 Data mining can be used by firms to find their most profitable consumers or to conduct churn analysis.
 Data mining can also help firms make credit-lending decisions by designing models which determine a customer’s credit worthiness.
 These models are intended to minimize risky credit-lending while maximizing sales revenue.

 Besides Hancock, other data stream systems in existence by 2003 included Aurora, Gigascope, Niagara, STREAM, Tangram, Tapestry, Telegraph, and Tribeca.